Navigator logo

 Quebec Budget 2024: A Reality Check?

 The 2024-2025 budget reveals an $11 billion deficit attributed to sluggish economic activity and increased spending on public sector settlements.
-In response, the government is reaffirming its priorities
+In response, the government is reaffirming its priorities and devoting the bulk of its spending to health and education.

 For the Coalition Avenir Québec, this budget marks a challenging moment.
 Opposition parties criticize past election-oriented budgets, tax cuts for individuals and one-off cheques sent to Quebecers to help them fight inflation.
 Despite this criticism, the government is sticking to its game plan, eschewing talk of austerity and committing to returning to balanced budgets in the future while enhancing public services.